2020 Suzuki SP370

 Finished the tank today.
 Quite chuffed with it actually.
 Also changed the throttle valve needle in the carb.
 I have 3,5 carburettors and one of 'm had a different needle.
 It looked like it started tapering higher up than the others which should result in a richer mixture as the valve starts opening.
 Before the bike seemed to run better when I opened the choke a crack leading to believe that it was getting too lean a mixture.
 Now with the odd needle, no more backfiring or stalling on sudden throttle openings from idle.
 Hope it won't affect fuel economy too much otherwise my tank enlargement will be in vain....... :).
 Wonder which needle is the original.

 So then on to the next job.
 Sidecovers and rear mudguard.
 The plastic sidecovers, well I only had the righthand side one but managed to find a lefthander on Ebay, were both cracked.
-New ones are no longer produced so you may have guessed it; time for some more home produce.
+New ones are no longer produced and difficult to find so you may have guessed it; time for some more home produce.
 I did have a badly cracked rearguard, which would be suitable to make a mould, to make some fibreglass/epoxy copies.
 I figure that a good solid epoxy mudguard will be stronger than metal and less prone to vibration fatigue.
 So got as far as making the plugs and did create three moulds but made a beginners mistake of not making them thick enough which caused the gelcoat to crack.
 We'll have to do the excercise again.

 Maak jouw eigen website met JouwWeb